Joe Wallace: Biography

 In 1968, Wallace moved to Vancouver.
 On 1 December 1975, he died of a heart attack.

 Legacy

 In 1981, Progress Books prepared a selected edition of his works, titled Joe Wallace Poems.

 In 2010, two of his poems ('The Five Point Star' and 'All My Brothers Are Beautiful') were anthologized in Brian Trehearne's 'Canadian Poetry: 1920–1960.

 Some of his poems have been set to music, including "O Lovely Land" and "Making Hay."
 One early poem, "The Voice of the Worker", is set to music and performed by folklorist Richard MacKinnon on the CD "Songs of Steel, Coal and Protest."

+A short documentary film about Wallace, by filmmaker Sara Wylie (Wallace's great-great-niece) was released in 2022, under the title A More Radiant Sphere.